Submissions & Guidelines

 Please send up to 5 poems at a time, not exceeding 10 pages total.

-So to Speak is looking for short stories and flash fiction pieces that engage, challenge, and surprise us.
-We are dedicated to So to Speak’s intersectional feminist mission, and we prefer to read works that align (explicitly or implicitly) with that mission.
-We particularly love stories that tackle multiple intersections and allow us to hear points of view that are not often heard.
+The So to Speak fiction team is looking for short stories and flash fiction pieces that engage, challenge, and surprise us.
+We are dedicated to So to Speak’s intersectional feminist mission, and we prefer to read works that also align with that mission.
+We particularly love stories that tackle multiple intersections (of race, class, ability, sexuality, and/or gender identity) and allow us to hear points of view that are not often heard.

-We’re inspired by many great feminist authors doing important work—for instance, we love the stories of Carmen Maria Machado, who uses the speculative and the surreal to investigate the lives of women and the complex stories of their bodies.
-We also admire novelist Tayari Jones, who brilliantly captures complex intersections with beautiful, thoughtful prose and a distinct voice; and Gillian Flynn, who unflinchingly examines the darkness and violence of her female characters in fresh and captivating ways.
+We’re inspired by many great intersectional feminist authors doing important work—for instance, we’re currently in love with the stories of Carmen Maria Machado, who uses the speculative and the surreal to investigate the lives of queer women and the complex stories of their bodies.
+We also admire novelist Jesmyn Ward, who brilliantly captures complex intersections with beautiful, thoughtful prose and a distinct voice; Celeste Ng, who deftly explores intersections of class, race, and privilege; and R.O.
+Kwon, who crafts engaging narratives that interrogate the connections between race and religion.

 We welcome submissions of personal essays, memoir, profiles, and other nonfiction pieces not exceeding 4,000 words.
 All nonfiction submissions should be double-spaced with numbered pages.